coderbunker/energy-monitor/README.md

 [Link to extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino)

+### Board support

+As the project uses NodeMCU, you will need to set up the IDE to support it.
+This method works with both Visual Studio Code or if you are using the IDE directly.
+- Open the Arduino IDE (This is used for VSCode also)
+- Open the preferences pane
+- Under `Aditional Boards Manager URLs` paste: `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
+- Close the preferences
+- Close and reopen the IDE
+- Go to `Tools -> Board ... -> Board Manager`
+- Search ESP8266
+- Find `esp8266 by ESP8266 Community` and install
+- Go to `Tools -> Board` and select NodeMCU 1.0 (if that matches the NodeMCU that you are using)
+- If using VSCode, press `ctrl+shift+P` or `cmd+shift+P` and type/select `Arduino: Board Config`
+- Select NodeMCU 1.0 (if that matches the NodeMCU that you are using)

 ### Libraries

 To correctly use this program, some libraries need to be installed first.
 Below should all the needed libraries be listed.